openedx/edx-platform/docs/course_authors/source/create_lti.rst

 Overview
 ---------

-You may have a digital copy of your textbook that uses a format other than PDF.
-If so, you can add that textbook to Studio by using a Learning Tools Interoperability (LTI) XModule (**SP: OK to say "component" instead of "XModule"?
+You may have discovered or developed an external learning application that you want to add to your online course.
+Or, you may have a digital copy of your textbook that uses a format other than PDF.
+You can add external learning applications or textbooks to Studio by using a Learning Tools Interoperability (LTI) XModule (**SP: OK to say "component" instead of "XModule"?
 Our docs haven't talked about XModules yet, so users may not know what they are.**).
 The LTI XModule is based on the